 The index numbers (I, II, III) ► Fig. A-38 refer to the reference dates of the equinoxes and the winter and summer solstices.
 Strictly speaking, only at the vernal and autumnal equinoxes, when the sun is above the equator, is the length of the day twelve hours long (equinoxes: ► Fig. A-38 II).
 Seen from Earth, the day/night change appears quite different depending on latitude because of astronomical conditions (Earth's orbit around the Sun with 365% days and tilt of Earth's axis with 24-hour rotation).
 The variations in day length for the two hemispheres result from the difference between the day length at the summer solstice and the day length at the winter solstice.
 The times of sunrise and sunset can be read very easily from the equator to the poles for selected dates in ► Fig. A-38.
 The number of astronomically possible hours of sunshine corresponds to the length of the day.
 The apparent path of the sun in the sky (◘ Fig. A-39) is always almost exactly twelve hours long at the equator; at mid-latitudes, for example Frankfurt/Main, the variation in day length between summer and winter is already considerable at about 11 hours, and at the pole it is night for half a year (polar night) and day for half a year (polar day).

-Fig. A-39 Apparent path of the sun in the sky at different latitudes (modified after Schönwiese 1994).
+Fig. A-39 Apparent path of the sun along the sky at different latitudes (modified after Schönwiese 1994).

 Fig. A-40 The turnover of solar irradiation energy in the atmosphere and at the Earth's surface and the solar constant as a function of latitude (modified after Schönwiese 1994).